TYPO3 vs WordPress – My Honest Opinion

 WordPress is suitable for:

-• Fast deployment cycles and limited budgets
+• Rapid deployment cycles and limited budgets

-• Standardized requirements
+• Standardised requirements

 • Teams without dedicated development resources